Getaways » Wildflower Watch

 - We have many dining choices – American, Mexican, Italian, homestyle/country, BBQ – Whatever you crave, we’ve got you covered.
 Including a variety of good eats in Downtown Brenham.

-- Bevers Kitchen and Chappell Hill Bakery & Deli are delicious lunch or dinner stops in Chappell Hill.
+- Bevers Kitchen and Chappell Hill Bakery & Deli are delicious lunch and dinner stops in Chappell Hill.

-- If you’re touring around on the weekend, stop for lunch at R-Place at Washington-on-the-Brazos.
-Great BBQ for lunch and Saturday night dinner specials (not BBQ).
+- If you’re touring on the weekend, stop for lunch at R-Place at Washington-on-the-Brazos.
+Great BBQ for lunch and a one-entree dinner on Saturday nights.